xyfzkd/teaching_book/appendix/appendix5.r-basics.md

-## 4. Examples
+## 3. Examples

 **A simple example of t test: **

-* First, make two files, foo1 and foo2, the write some numbers in each file, for example:
+* First, make two files, foo1 and foo2, write some numbers in each file, for example:
 ```
 5.6
 7.9